MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/faqs-timeline-control.md

 ## Why do I receive the message "Records could not be loaded because of unexpected error"?

 The **Timeline** section retrieves data about and displays in the form cards.
-By default, the timeline retrieves data for the 10 standard activity entities, which are:
+By default, the timeline retrieves data for the 10 standard activity tables, which are:

 -    Email
 -    Task